TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

         services.AddServicesWithAttributeOfType<ScopedServiceAttribute>();
     }

-  Moreover, if you want any assembly to be ignored during type scanning:
+  Moreover, if you want only specific assemblies to be scanned during type scanning:

     public static void ConfigureServices(IServiceCollection services)
     {